For the news and views you might have missed

 The Weekly Update for the news and views you might have missed.

 It’s been quite a week in our fair city.
-Many of us here in Seattle have watched the destruction of the teaching profession, schools and communities around the country based on the use of standardized test scores to further an agenda of corporate reform and privatization using the scorched earth approach to education and we do not want to see that happen in Seattle or anywhere else for that matter.
+Many of us here in Seattle have watched the destruction of the teaching profession, schools and communities around the country based on the use of standardized test scores to further an agenda of corporate reform and privatization using the scorched earth approach to education but we don’t want to see that happen in Seattle or anywhere else for that matter.
 Our teachers have placed themselves on the front line of defense here and I commend them for it and back them 100% as countless others do.

 There has been an outpouring of support from students, teachers , parents and concerned community members around the country and the teachers in Seattle are standing strong.